alexyy802/waifucord/docs/api.rst

         Your bot's own messages and private messages are sent through this event.
 This can lead cases of 'recursion' depending on how your bot was programmed.
 If you want the bot to not reply to itself, consider checking the user IDs.
-Note that :class:`~ext.commands.Bot` does not have this problem.
+Note that :class:`~extwaifu.Bot` does not have this problem.

     :param message: The current message.